dawabeza/mini-parser/README.md

 # Mini Arithmetic Parser

 A small parser/interpreter built from scratch in C that evaluates **arithmetic expressions** and supports **variables, constants, and functions**.
-This project was designed as a personal learning experiment to explore parsing, expression evaluation, and building interpreters from the ground up.
+This project was created as a personal learning experiment and may **not handle all edge cases**.
+Feedback and contributions are welcome!

 ---